Semi-infinite orbits in affine flag varieties and homology of affine Springer fibers: Proof of inj'

-It remains to show property (iii).
-Recall that in \rp{strata} we constructed a retract $p_{\nu}:Z_{\nu,\gm}\to Z_{\nu,\gm}^{S}$, which is a composition of affine bundles, hence a vector fibration.
-Thus by \rl{fibr} it is enough to show that $p_{\nu}$ satisfies
+{\bf Step 5.} It remains to show $X$ and $Y$ are $S$-invariant and satisfy property (c).
+Recall that in \rp{strata} we constructed an $S$-equivariant retraction $p_{\nu,\gm}:Z_{\nu,\gm}\to Z_{\nu,\gm}^{S}$, which is a composition of affine bundles, hence a vector fibration.